 Common packaging terms defined

 Custom packaging: A package specially designed by a customer.
 FedEx helps customers design custom shipping packaging, including specific dimensions and packaging materials.
-Learn more by visiting our packing resource page.
+Learn more by visiting our FedEx Packaging Lab page.

 Dimensional weight: Dimensional (dim) weight applies to both FedEx Express® and FedEx Ground® packages.
 It reflects the amount of space a package occupies in relation to its actual weight.
 For each shipment, your charge is based on the dimensional weight or actual weight of the package — whichever is greater.
 You can calculate dimensional weight using our dimensional weight calculator.